How to Treat a Soft Tissue Hematoma

-It's been about 2 years since I've moved from Clexane injections to an anticoagulant called Warfaring and I wanted to provide a quick update on my hematoma/scarring.
+It's been about 2 years since I've moved from Clexane injections to an anticoagulant called Warfarin, and I wanted to provide a quick update on my hematoma/scarring.

-The healing process was quite slow in the beginning but after 4-6 weeks of not injecting the bruising was clearing up and the hematomas began to shrink.
-It still took long time for the multiple hematoma to completely disappear but the discomfort I felt off them was mostly gone within 6 months; I believe I haven't been bothered by them in over a year now
+The healing process was quite slow in the beginning, but after 4-6 weeks of no injections the bruising was clearing up and the hematomas began to shrink.
+It still took long time for the multiple hematoma to completely disappear, but the discomfort they caused was mostly gone within 6 months.
+I believe I haven't been bothered by them in over a year now.

 Scarring From Hematoma